sahib/misc/performance/homework.typ

 reference therefore. *Note:* This is only one of the possible implementations of a key-value store - there are many variations, often differing only in a few details.

-*Tip:* Before you settle on a certain design you should think about what workload you want to optimize for.
+*Tip 1:* Before you settle on a certain design you should think about what workload you want to optimize for.
 Is it write-heavy?
 Do you want to be especially fast in retrieving data?
 Should it be extremely resistant to crashing?
 Ask yourself what implications your decisions will have and experiment a bit.

+*Tip 2:* Once you found a design you like, you should start by sketching out your code by creating your complete folder structure and create stub methods and structs.
+Continue by writing comments for each of them.
+This will help you find issues early on.
+Design & document your serialization format next.

 == Insertion

 Every new key/value pair is inserted to an in-memory data structure.
-This data structure is typically a type of binary tree, but can be a hash table (if range queries are not a requirement), arrays or linked-list (if write-only workloads are desired).
+This data structure is typically a type of B-tree, but can be a hash table (if range queries are not a requirement), arrays or linked-list (if write-only workloads are desired).
 Once this data structure reaches a certain size, it is serialized to disk and the in-memory structure is cleared.
-The format should be compact, but may or may not have checksums, compression or encryption schemes.
-This data batch is called a »segment« and you will accumulate a number of segments over time.
+The format should be compact, but may or may not have checksums, compression or encryption support.
+This data batch is called a »segment« and you will accumulate a number of segments over time.``

 The key-value pairs in a segment should be stored with keys ordered alphanumerically.
 Additionally, an *index* should be kept the in-memory that